 Half the fun of travel is trying delicious foods that you have never tried before.
 Keeping to your regular diet while on vacation can be downright impossible!
 It’s best to be aware of how your body reacts to certain foods and what foods are included in your regular diet.

 High-fiber foods can cause an increase in abdominal bloating and constipation

 if your body is not used to certain high-fiber foods or if you don’t drink enough water, especially while traveling.
 Some common high-fiber foods that can cause an increase in bloating or constipation if your body isn’t used to them are:

-- Vegetables such asparagus, broccoli, brussel sprouts and cabbage
+- Vegetables such as asparagus, broccoli, brussel sprouts and cabbage

-- fruits such as pears, peaches, prunes and apples
+- fruits such as pears, peaches, prunes and apples9

-High-fat foods like desserts, processed foods, chips, pizza, cheese, and ice cream can also cause constipation if eaten in excess and if your body has sensitivities to certain ingredients.
-Do your best to plan ahead when you can, and be mindful of what foods your body negatively reacts to!
+High-fat foods like desserts, processed food, chips, pizza, cheese, and ice cream can also cause constipation if eaten in excess and if your body has sensitivities to certain ingredients, you may notice that all of the foods listed contain little or no dietary finger.
+This can also explain the link between this type of diet and constipation.
+Do your best to plan ahead when you can, and try to always practice mindful eating to know what your body negatively reacts to!

 Exercise and stay physically active

 For your digestive system to keep moving, the rest of your body needs to keep moving as well.
+Simply living a sedentary lifestyle can contribute to travelers’ constipation.
 This does not necessarily mean hitting the gym, although many hotels offer that amenity.
-Get some exercise while traveling by walking around and exploring a new city or take an off-road adventure and climb a steep hill while you are on vacation.
+Get some exercise while traveling by walking around and exploring a new city, or take an off-road adventure and climb a steep hill while you are on vacation.
 Another way to add exercise to your travels is to include stretch breaks on your flight, car, bus, or motorcycle trip whenever possible.
 This movement will help keep your digestive system on track.

 Get plenty of rest